 The environmental studies program includes disciplinary majors in environmental biology, environmental chemistry, and environmental geology, and two interdisciplinary majors and one minor.
 The environmental studies majors and minor enable students to analyze the relationship between human society and the environment.

-This relationship involves three major components that are interconnected:
+This relationship involves four major components that are interconnected:

-- the effect that human populations have on the environment, including environmental degradation and restoration;
+- the effect that human populations have on the environment, including climated change, environmental degradation, conservation, and restoration;